 Figure 2.
-A demonstration of the GOES-14 SRSOR coverage (June 12, 2013) in one minute mode, with the days severe weather reports plotted (the colors indicate the type).
+A demonstration of the GOES-14 SRSOR coverage (June 12, 2013) in one minute mode, with the day’s severe weather reports plotted (the colors indicate the type, where tornado reports are plotted in red, hail in green and winds in blue).
 The satellite image is of the 10.7 m longwave window (GOES Imager band 4).